Grower’s Corner

 Edible flowers are not decoration.
 They are part of how food, ritual, and season connect in the garden.

 Nasturtiums bring peppery leaves and bold blooms to salads and chaats.
 Marigolds carry color into puja, festivals, and borders while quietly supporting the vegetable garden.
 Calendula bridges culinary and traditional herbal use with bright, resinous petals.
+Butterfly pea adds a different role entirely, producing deep blue flowers for tea, natural color, and everyday use in a warm-season garden.

 An edible flower bed does two things at once.
 It feeds the kitchen and it strengthens the garden.